 Our in-house chef prepares all meals fresh and we have processes in place to cater for special dietary requirements and food allergies.
 We take your child’s individual food requirements such as allergies, very seriously and we have well developed rigorous procedures in place to ensure your child’s well-being is paramount.
-Penguins is a nut-free environment at all times, and we use egg replacer and dairy free products in most of our meals.
+Penguins is a nut-free environment at all times, and we provide alternative meals for children with allergies.
 During your enquiry and enrolment process, please ensure you discuss your child’s requirements with us.

 To ensure enough energy to play and learn the whole day, we provide 5 meals a day at Penguins.
 Breakfast is served for children who arrive before 8am, and consists of toast and/or cereal and milo.
 Morning and Afternoon teas are rolling meal-times guided by children’s natural hunger cues.
 Children are able to come to the table when they are ready and the meal is available for up to an hour.
 Morning and Afternoon teas consist of finger foods (e.g: sandwiches, vegetable platters, crackers and cheese) along with a choice of fresh fruit.